Top Health Information Management (HIM) Certifications - AHIMA, AMT, AAPC

 AAPC Certification Testing

 Each certification has its own unique test.
 Candidates are required to pass the exam for each certification they are seeking.
 All exams must be passed with at least a score of 70 percent or higher.
-Each exam costs $299 to $400.
+Each exam costs $399 to $499.
 Retakes are an additional fee.
 Applicants must register for their exam three weeks prior to their desired examination date.

 AAPC Certification Renewal

 To maintain certification, professionals must keep their AAPC membership current annually.
 Membership costs $190 per year.
 Every two years, certification holders are required to submit proof of at least 36 continuing education units.
-If more than one certification is held, the number of units increases up to a possible total of 52 for those who hold five or more certifications.
+If more than one certification is held, the number of units increases to a possible total of 52 for those who hold five or more certifications.